UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 When OTP Simply Cannot Come — Alternative Paths

-If Aadhaar authentication cannot be completed before the data entry deadline due to a mobile update or lock that will take days to resolve:
+If you cannot complete Aadhaar authentication before the data entry deadline due to a mobile update or lock that takes days to resolve:

 - Save the student's GP and EP data in SDMS completely (all fields except APAAR)